21MetcalfJ/2024Precincts/README.md

 Some data will come pre-joined with their precinct boundaries, and others will need to be joined with their respective .csv file.

+# Usage and Crediting
+This data is freely available for anyone to use.
+If you do use data from this repository, I ask that you either provide me with proper credit, or give credit to the person who collected the data (as outlined in each state's methodology).

 # Disclaimer
 I can make no guarantees to the accuracy of this data.
 While I have taken care to ensure the data reflects the true results, it may contain minor errors or omissions due to variations in reporting or processing.
 Please verify independently before use.
 I am not liable for any issues arising from the use of this data.